Render-in-the-Loop: Vector Graphics Generation via Visual Self-Feedback: Experiments

 To investigate the effectiveness of each component in our framework, we conduct ablation studies by comparing our full model (VSF + RaV) with two variants: the base model fine-tuned using standard SFT (Qwen3-VL SFT only) and the model trained with VSF but without inference-time verification (Ours w/o RaV).
 Detailed results are presented in~\cref{tab:main_results}.

 \paragraph{Necessity of VSF Training.} As argued in our introduction, simply providing visual context (an intermediate canvas) to an off-the-shelf model without specialized training is insufficient.
-To empirically validate this, we design a ``Naive VSF'' baseline: we prompt standard foundational models (Qwen3-VL for Text-to-SVG and GPT-5 for Image-to-SVG) to perform in-the-loop generation by observing intermediate rendering results, without any VSF training.
-As reported in~\cref{tab:naive_vsf}, applying the Naive VSF (In-the-loop) formulation paradoxically leads to severe performance degradation across all metrics compared to standard open-loop generation.
+To empirically validate this, we design a \emph{naive multi-turn prompting} baseline: we prompt standard foundational models to perform in-the-loop generation by observing intermediate rendering results across turns, without any VSF training.
+We stress that this baseline is intended to probe inference-time multi-turn prompting with rendered feedback, \emph{not} to compare foundation models; we deliberately include both an open-source (Qwen3-VL) and a closed-source (GPT-5) MLLM, and evaluate them on both Text-to-SVG and Image-to-SVG to isolate the effect of the prompting protocol from the choice of backbone.
+As reported in~\cref{tab:naive_vsf}, the naive multi-turn prompting formulation brings no consistent gain and often degrades performance (especially Aesthetic and HPS) compared to standard one-shot open-loop generation.
 For instance, GPT-5's LPIPS notably increases from 0.345 to 0.388 on the Illustration subset.
-This confirms that pre-trained models intuitively struggle to align intermediate visual states with the incremental geometry code space.
-Therefore, our VSF data trajectory construction and training strategy are absolutely necessary to unlock the capabilities of the Render-in-the-Loop paradigm.
+This consistent trend across both backbones and tasks confirms that intermediate canvases alone are insufficient: pre-trained models intuitively struggle to align intermediate visual states with the incremental geometry code space.
+Therefore, our VSF data trajectory construction and training strategy are necessary to unlock the capabilities of the Render-in-the-Loop paradigm.

 \paragraph{Effect of Visual Self-Feedback (VSF).} As illustrated in~\cref{fig:ablation} (Left), standard SFT models (w/o VSF) suffer from severe hallucinations when handling complex prompts.
 For the ``monitor with bar chart'' prompt, the blind model fails to draw the bars entirely, outputting a generic monitor shape.
 Similarly, for the ``fried egg'' prompt, it generates an eye-like structure, misinterpreting the geometric composition.
 By incorporating VSF, the model perceives the evolving canvas, enabling it to correct these semantic deviations and generate identifiable objects.
 Quantitatively, this corresponds to the significant FID reduction (155.84 $\to$ 137.86) observed in~\cref{tab:main_results}.